wp-plugins/loltracker/README.txt

 Tags: lol,league of legends,riot,free week champions,rotation,api,stats,summoner
 Requires at least: 3.7.0
 Tested up to: 4.1.1
-Stable tag: 1.0
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 LoL Tracker is a set of tools relating your league of Legends account.

 == Description ==

-LoL Tracker is a set of tools relating your league of Legends account.
 In this current version there is only the functionality of "Free Week Champions Widget".

+Reviews, requests and questions are always welcome!

 More information: https://github.com/vvasiloud/wp-loltracker